DavidGirsvaldas/Procurement-aggregator/.aiassistant/rules/guidelines.md

 When asked to do a task, always break the task into details, explain them to me and then wait for me to confirm before applying the changes.

+## Project structure
+-ProcurementAggregator\src is for the business logic -ProcurementAggregator\test is for the test related code only

 ## Coding Standards

 ### C#

 Coding standards:
 - Use official naming conventions.
 If my instructions don't comply with the guidelines, inform me about it.
+- When naming new files created use the class names.
 - Always prefer using modern .Net features.
 - Always use nullable reference types.
 - Always perform null checks using `is null` or `is not null` instead of equality operators.